Conte-Ecology/fishSiteSnapping/README.md

 <br><br>

 4. Truncated Network - The points are on all of the network versions.
-These points are the ones kept for use with stream network analysis.
+These points are the ones kept for use with stream network analysis. <br>
 ![Figure 4](https://cloud.githubusercontent.com/assets/6216239/19661899/7aeff8c6-9a03-11e6-952b-2dbfae1b4844.png)
 <br>
 Figure 4: A site usable with the stream network analysis